*South Pas Back Then

 Dances

-My first dance experience was around a maypole at Marengo elementary school.
+My first dance experience was around a maypole at Marengo Elementary School.
 Maypole dancing was to be a simple exercise in skipping around a pole while weaving in and out of classmates going the opposite direction around the pole.
 Our class got it wrong.
 Our teacher was angry and we had to practice getting it right after school.

 In fifth grade, we were introduced to square dancing.
 This was voluntary and at night.
 If your parents wrote the check, you were going.
 One benefit was a free popsicle after the dance.